PrestaShop/prestashop.github.io/news/_posts/releases/2018-10-03-prestashop-1-7-4-3-1-6-1-21-maintenance-releases.md

 - Fixed a bug where sensitive configuration information could be disclosed when an fatal error occurred.
 - Fixed an issue where spammers would exploit the contact form to send messages to third parties.
 - Fixed a crash when trying to send an email to an address containing unsupported characters.
-- Fixed a privilege-escalation issue where a logged user in the Back Office where a logged user could potentially execute arbitrary code in the system (Thank you Robin Peraglie).
+- Fixed a privilege-escalation issue where a logged user in the Back Office where a logged user could potentially execute arbitrary code in the system.

 [Download PrestaShop now!](https://www.prestashop.com/en/download){: .btn .btn-lg .btn-success}